jfv492/VisuSpeak/02. Project Development/a. Testing/Front-end/visuspeak/README.md

 Before you begin, ensure you have met the following requirements:
 - Node.js (latest stable version)
 - npm (comes with Node.js)
-- MySQL Server (latest stable version)
-- A MySQL client (like MySQL Workbench, phpMyAdmin, or command-line client)

-## Setting up the Database

 ### Using Firebase

 This project uses Firebase as its database.
 You will need to:
 1. Create a Firebase project through the Firebase console.
-2. Configure Firestore or the Realtime Database depending on your project needs.
+2. Configure Authentication to accept both Email/Password and Anonymous sign-up methods
+3. Configure Firestore Database, Realtime Database and Storage following the on-screen insctructions and documentation provided by Google.
-3. Obtain your Firebase project keys.
+4. Obtain your Firebase project keys.

 ### Configuring Environment Variables